10 Easy, Plant-Based Breakfast Recipes

 1. The Ultimate Breakfast Cookie

-You know you want to eat cookies for breakfast…this is my famous recipe from The Urban Vegetarian.
+You know you want to eat cookies for breakfast…scroll down the page for my famous recipe from The Urban Vegetarian.
 Add a dollop of nut butter for extra protein and healthy fats and enjoy with a piece of fruit.
-Get the recipe.

 2. Five-Minute Chickpea Scramble